search

 Force Distance and Force Distance AO

-Objects behind transparent objects will be rendered based on the center of the object's distance from the camera.
-First, the farthest object will be rendered then the one closer to the camera, etc...
+Objects behind transparent objects are rendered based on the distance from the camera to the center of each object.
+The rendering process starts with the farthest object and then moves to those closer to the camera.

-If we place a Billboard behind a transparent object's center, it might be rendered before the transparent object.
-This will make the Billboard appear as if it was behind it.
+If a Billboard is placed behind the center point of a transparent object, the Billboard may be rendered before the transparent object.
+As a result, the Billboard will appear as if it is behind the transparent object.

 Force Distance